 In browsing my archives for inspiration about what to write about this week, I noticed my “Authors” category only had one entry.
 And that entry wasn’t about any particular author, but about censorship — an article which referenced some favourite authors, but it wasn’t about them or their impact on my writing.
 Growing up, I fan-girled over two things: musicians and writers.
 So, for today’s blog, I’d like to throw out some thoughts and gratitudes for an author who was a very deep inspiration to me: Anne Rice.

 I was late coming to Anne Rice’s Vampire Chronicles series.
-Though I have always been a fan of stories with vampires in them, and vampires in general, I was just more interested in other things at the time these books were on the rise.
+Though I have always been a fan of stories with vampires in them, and vampires in general, I was more interested in other things at the time these books were on the rise.
 I remember when the movie Interview with the Vampire was at its height of popularity, and had seen the Queen of the Damned movie on TV more than once.
 The books were always on my TBR list … which is huge.
 I mean, half — no, most — of the books on that list never actually get read because I simply don’t have the time to devour books as an adult the way I used to in high school or college.
-So, it wasn’t until about 10 years ago that I picked up my first Anne Rice book.
-And it so-happened to be The Vampire Lestat. :3
+So, it wasn’t until about 10 years ago that I picked up my first Anne Rice book: The Vampire Lestat.

 Like with so many other Rice fans, this book was instant love for me.
 The character, the history, the prose, the sheer depth of the philosophical pondering of the meaning of life, death, and the existence of God blew me away.
 This is the story that took my love of all things vampire from an interest to a passion.
 Since then, I have acquired every book in her Vampire Chronicles collection, and even bought a signed copy of Prince Lestat.
 This might not seem like a big deal to some people, but I have only three other author-autographed books in my entire library, so it’s not something I usually go out of my way to purchase.

 So, her writing simultaneously does two things.
-On the one hand, her characters are deeply introspective, using their own trappings in life (and death) to try to figure out this thing we call life and call out the lies where they see them.
-On the other hand, the characters’ conclusions will challenge readers to examine their own beliefs and faith on such matters.
-Memnoch the Devil, for example, presents a view of Purgatory and Hell that is shockingly similar to my own exploratory thinking of what demons are and how the afterlife might be understood.
+On one hand, her characters are deeply introspective, using their own trappings to try to figure out this thing we call life (or death, in their cases).
+On the other hand, the characters’ conclusions can challenge readers to examine their own beliefs and faith on such matters.
+Memnoch the Devil, for example, presents a non-standard view of Purgatory and Hell that is shockingly similar to my own exploratory thinking of what demons are and how the afterlife might be understood.
 Memnoch is probably her most controversial book in the series because of that exploration into the nature of demons and Hell.

 Religious morality or conviction or guilt is not the point of Rice’s books.
 Rice tells stories about fictitious characters in a fictitious universe where supernatural vampires are real, but their quests for truth represent Everyman’s quests for truth.
 Nothing more.
 Every person on this planet has at some point questioned what it is that he or she truly believes, or questioned why the universe is the way it is.
 Are we missing something important because it’s been buried under centuries of religious, political, and pop culture lies?
 This is an important question for the human psyche.
 And one of the reasons I admire Rice’s writing is that she’s not afraid to ask the difficult questions and explore the possibilities of some really tough answers.